Layik Hama

 echo $(date -u) "Last update" >> /update.log

-This is a simple bash script that can run on a Unix machine and does the following:
+This is a simple Bash script that can run on a Unix machine and does the following:

-1. Chand directory to the public directory
+1. Change directory to the desired directory

 3. Make some local changes

-What did do achieve?
+What did we achieve?